For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 He zipped back up and turned back to the Jeep.
 As he walked, he heard the sound of a toilet flushing and voices, one loud command and one agitated, through the exterior cinder block wall.

 Scott pulled the Jeep’s door handle but it did not work.
 He pulled again.
 Locked.

 “Oh, holy shit.
 What else?!”
 He said, panicking.

-From the south, he heard the roar of a lone diesel engine at speed out on the highway so he turned to look.
+From the south, he heard the roar of a lone Diesel engine at speed out on the highway so he turned to look.
 He spotted a semi rolling fast northward and watched it as it gained on the station.
-It was a solid purple against the gray sky and as it passed, Scott thought he could make out the shiny chrome silhouette of a curvy woman on the side of the door.
+It was a solid purple against the gray sky and as it passed, Scott thought he could make out a shiny chrome silhouette of a curvy woman on the side of the door.
 The high revs of the tuned diesel over the hum of the eighteen wheels on concrete gave it a sound that seemed to resonate with the earth itself.
 Scott was momentarily put in a trance.
 Then, with a blast of its airhorn, it was gone north.

 “What the...?”
 Scott said aloud, thinking he was imagining things due to the strangeness of his recent encounter.

 He looked back into the Jeep, tried the handle again.
 It still did not work but for no apparent reason, he had calmed.
 He let go of the handle and went around to the passenger door.
 That handle was functional so he reached in and across the front seats to unlock the driver’s door.

 When he came back around to get into the driver’s seat, he glanced down the road where the semi had disappeared, not knowing what to think and then thinking that not thinking was okay.